souk4711/hakoniwa.d/README.md

 # Hakoniwa.d

-[Hakoniwa][hakoniwa] is a sandbox tool that allows you to build an isolated environment based on your host os and run application in it.
+[Hakoniwa][hakoniwa] is an unprivileged sandboxing tool that allows you to build an isolated environment based on your host os and run application in it.
 This repository provides a set of Hakoniwa profiles for the desktop application with following features:

-- a separate HOME directory for each application
+- a separate **HOME** directory for each application
 - a root filesystem only contains necessary directories
 - network access restrictions